4-Speed Cooling Fan Controller/Harness Project

 Its dimensions are 5 x 3.5 x 1.5 inches (127 x 88.9 x 38.1 mm).
 It

-would likely have been a better fit with less carving.
+would likely have been a better fit and I think with little or no

 Ford Fan Motor Connector.
 Fits a